lbsa71/ai-lab/INSTRUCTIONS.md

   * Basic "Hello World!" app to verify setup
   * `README` with quick run instructions: `npm install && npm test && npm start`
 * **Option 1:** Use the provided scaffold — clone the repo and start coding.
-* **Option 2:** Explore setting up your own project using AI agents in the shell — ask the AI to help you scaffold a React/TypeScript project with testing configured.
+* **Option 2:** Explore setting up your own project using AI agents in the shell — choose a different technology stack (e.g., Python with Pygame, or another framework) and ask the AI to help you scaffold it with testing configured.
-* Ask participants to bring laptops and have Node.js installed.
+* Make sure you have a laptop and Node.js or Python installed (depending on your chosen stack).

 ---